vuejs/vue-loader/README.md

 Note the injection order is still not guaranteed, so you should avoid writing CSS that relies on insertion order.

+### PostCSS

+`vue-loader` no longer auto applies PostCSS transforms.
+To use PostCSS, configure `postcss-loader` the same way you would for plain CSS outside `*.vue` files.

 ### CSS Modules

 CSS Modules now need to be explicitly configured in main webpack config's `css-loader` options.
 The `module` attribute on `<style>` tags are still needed for locals injection into the component.